perrybutler/dotnetsockets/README.md

 Simple Usage Scenario
 ---------------------

-The code snippet above demonstrates a very simple full lifecycle of the application:
+The code snippet below demonstrates a very simple full lifecycle of the application:

     ' create a server and start it:
     Dim WithEvents server As New SocketServer